Diaper-eez has a few recommendations of what you need to make taking your first step into cloth

 For your cloth diaper stash, we recommend:

 You don’t need a new diaper cover every time you change your baby’s diaper – often you can just change the absorbent component.
 This means you don’t need to purchase nearly as many diaper covers as you do diapers.
 We recommend at least 6, as you can usually get away with only using 3 a day, especially if you wipe them clean and let them air dry between changes.
 If you choose all-in-one diapers, you don’t need to purchase additional diaper covers because they are already attached to your diapers.
+If you choose an all in two system you will need at least 12 diaper covers.

 A biodegradable and flushable liner is a great way to make changing cloth diapers even easier.
 Having a flushable liner inside of your cloth diaper means that you can just lift the liner (and any mess that may have landed on top of it) out of the diaper and flush the whole thing down the toilet.
 Now you can put your significantly-less-soiled diaper into your diaper pail until laundry time.